-Heavy rain, flash flooding likely Monday through Thursday
+Heavy rain, flash flooding likely through Thursday

 Heavy rain for the majority of Monday, multiple waves to follow through Thursday

-Rainy, stormy weather is associated with low pressure, and this week two different waves of low pressure will move across the Tennessee Valley.

-The first wave will arrive Monday morning and slowly exit the region late Monday evening.
+The first wave will slowly exit the region late Monday evening.
 As much as 2″-4″ inches of rain is expected on Monday alone, with another wave approaching behind it on Tuesday.

 This much heavy rainfall in such a short amount of time is bound to produce flash flooding problems in a region that already experienced flash flooding last week.
-The Weather Prediction Center has placed the Tennessee Valley under a Moderate Risk of Excessive Rainfall for Monday morning through Tuesday morning.
+The Weather Prediction Center has placed the Tennessee Valley under a HIGH Risk of Excessive Rainfall for Monday morning through Tuesday morning.
+The last time we saw this was February 2019 when many areas flooded that had never experienced it before; pay attention to the situation developing for tonight and tomorrow!

 The second wave will arrive late Tuesday through Wednesday afternoon, when another 2-4″ of rainfall is possible.
-This second wave will be slow to clear the region, and rainfall will finally taper off Thursday into Friday morning.
+This second wave will be slow to clear the region, and rainfall will finally taper off Thursday.
+This second wave — the Wednesday wave — may have the additional impact of strong thunderstorms.

+Latest model guidance suggests as a surface low and warm front lifts north on Wednesday, the atmosphere destabilizes ahead of a strong cold front.
+This would likely lead to strong to severe thunderstorms across the Tennessee Valley.
+The Storm Prediction Center has highlighted all of the Tennessee Valley under a *SLIGHT RISK* for severe thunderstorms Wednesday with an *ENHANCED RISK* to our southwest.

+Flooding remains the primary threat this week, but severe storms will also be possible Wednesday and Wednesday night.
+This means that damaging winds and even a few tornadoes are possible.

-Once again, it is important to underscore the seriousness of this week’s flooding situation: This much heavy rainfall in such a short amount of time is bound to produce flash flooding problems in a region that already experienced flash flooding last week.
+Even with the severe weather threat, the majority of the region will be impacted by the heavy rains.
+It is important to underscore the seriousness of this week’s flooding situation: This much heavy rainfall in such a short amount of time is bound to produce flash flooding problems in a region that already experienced flash flooding last week.

 Photo Gallery